 Steps to treat and prevent cirrhosis:

-3. Herbal Remedies - Milk Thistle is recommended as a herbal remedy for liver damage.
-In addition the ayurvedic formulation Liv 52 is also well known for detoxification and liver support in cirrhotic and pre-cirrhotic conditions.
+- Various herbs like capers, wild chicory, tamarisk, milk thistle are recommended as herbal remedies for liver damage.
+The ayurvedic formulation Liv 52 which is a combination of multiple herbs and minerals known for their benefits for the liver, is also well known for detoxification and liver support in cirrhotic and pre-cirrhotic conditions.
 Its ingredients include Capers (Capparis spinosa), Wild chicory (Cichorium intybus) Arjuna (Terminalia arjuna), Negro coffee (Cassia occidentalis), Yarrow (Achillea millefolium), Tamarisk (Tamarix gallica)